 In the box, enter the functions you want the callback to perform.

-The execution of callbacks for model referencing reflects the order in which the top model and the model it references execute their callbacks.
+In a model hierarchy, the execution of callbacks reflects the order in which the top model and the models it references execute their callbacks.
 For example, suppose:

 CloseFcn callback that clears the MATLAB workspace.